rreece/rreece.github.io/outline-of-philosophy/math.md

 Hilbert:

+>   We must know.
+We shall know.

+Hilbert:

 >   Mathematics is a presuppositionless science.
 To found it I do not need God,
 >   as does Kronecker, or the assumption of a special faculty of our understanding
 >   attuned to the principle of mathematical induction, as does Poincar&eacute;,